How to Prevent Identity Theft: A Step-by-Step Guide

 What Is Identity Theft, Exactly?

 Identity theft is when a fraudster acquires your personal identifying information and uses it for their financial gain.
-The balance transfer was now identity theft in my eyes.
+I now considered the balance transfer was now identity theft.

 Sadly, I’m not alone.
 According to a Bankrate survey, 41 million adults in the United States have had their identity stolen.
 I now take extra steps to protect my identifying information whenever possible.